drewmibm/watson-studio-template/README.md

 git config --local user.email <your email>
 ```

 ### I'm fine with additions
 If you are good with these few additions in your repository, you can simply hook up a new Watson Studio project with your Git repository and do your work.
-You may any file included in this template.

 ### I don't want additions
 If the end goal is to have a Git repository that you can release to a broader team, or even to the public (e.g., DeepLIIF), or to work on a forked repo, then you might want to keep this **release repo** as clean as possible, and the presence of Watson-Studio-specific folders may not be preferred.